tendai22/pio-doc/doc/xx.md

 ||||Table 983.
 FDEBUG  Register

 <bit-table>
->>>31:28  Reserved.
-Type  Reset  -  RO  -  RO  -  RO  -  RO  -  0xf  -  0x0  -  0xf  -  0x0  Type  Reset  -  -
+>>>31:28  Reserved.  -  -
 >>>27:24  TXSTALL: State machine has stalled on empty TX FIFO during a blocking  WC  0x0  PULL, or an OUT with autopull enabled.
 Write 1 to clear.
+WC 0x0
->>>23:20  Reserved.  -  -   Bits  Description  Type  Reset
+>>>23:20  Reserved.  -  -
 >>>19:16  TXOVER: TX FIFO overflow (i.e. write-on-full by the system) has occurred.
 WC  0x0  Write 1 to clear.
 Note that write-on-full does not alter the state or contents of  the FIFO in any way, but the data that the system attempted to write is  dropped, so if this flag is set, your software has quite likely dropped some data  on the floor.
+WC 0x0
 >>>15:12  Reserved.  -  -
 >>>11:8  RXUNDER: RX FIFO underflow (i.e. read-on-empty by the system) has  WC  0x0  occurred.
 Write 1 to clear.
-Note that read-on-empty does not perturb the state  of the FIFO in any way, but the data returned by reading from an empty FIFO is  undefined, so this flag generally only becomes set due to some kind of
+Note that read-on-empty does not perturb the state  of the FIFO in any way, but the data returned by reading from an empty FIFO is  undefined, so this flag generally only becomes set due to some kind of software error.
->>>7:4
+>>>7:4 Reserved.  -  -
->>>3:0  software error.
-Reserved.  -  -  RXSTALL: State machine has stalled on full RX FIFO during a blocking PUSH,  WC  0x0  or an IN with autopush enabled.
+>>>3:0  RXSTALL: State machine has stalled on full RX FIFO during a blocking PUSH,  WC  0x0  or an IN with autopush enabled.
 This flag is also set when a nonblocking  PUSH to a full FIFO took place, in which case the state machine has dropped  data.
 Write 1 to clear.
 </bit-table>